IbzanHyena/IbzanHyena/README.md

 ### Hi there 👋

-Languages of choice are Python, C#, F#, Rust, Haskell, sometimes C.
+Languages of choice are Python, C#, F#, Rust, Haskell, J, sometimes C.

 If you need to get in touch, email is probably the easiest way.